shredthaGNAR/list-of-my-starred-repos/README.md

 * [brunophilipe/Cakebrew](https://github.com/brunophilipe/Cakebrew): Manage your Homebrew formulas with style using Cakebrew.
 * [shemeshg/cakebrewjs](https://github.com/shemeshg/cakebrewjs): Homebrew GUI App written in electron
 * [mattlag/California-Gothic](https://github.com/mattlag/California-Gothic): A typeface for California vexillographers
+* [Neil-Lal/California-Lotto-Scratchers-EV](https://github.com/Neil-Lal/California-Lotto-Scratchers-EV): This project is to pull data from the California lotto website into a local MSSQL server.
+This data is used to calculate and report on the EV of each lotto ticket.
+The goal is to make statistically "smart" scratcher purchases.
+* [Protovision/calottery-scratchers](https://github.com/Protovision/calottery-scratchers): Web scraper for california lottery scratchers
 * [babldev/camera-cli](https://github.com/babldev/camera-cli): Configure your webcam via the command line
 * [Itaybre/CameraController](https://github.com/Itaybre/CameraController): 📷 Control USB Cameras from an app
 * [sindresorhus/caprine](https://github.com/sindresorhus/caprine): Elegant Facebook Messenger desktop app